Divide & Conquer: Pocket Battle For Flames Of War

 Holding open an escape corridor is vital for the troops inside the pocket.
 The attackers are equally motivated because closing this narrow corridor is the first major step toward defeating the enemy.

-If you would like to play a mission representing holding or closing the corridor, I suggest that you play either the Surrounded or Cauldron mission found on page 282 and 285 of the Flames Of War rulebook, with the Axis player defending and the Allied player attacking.
+If you would like to play a mission representing holding or closing the corridor, I suggest that you play either the Encirclement on page 21 of the Missions Pack or Bridgehead mission found on page 111 of the Flames Of War rulebook, with the Axis player defending and the Allied player attacking.

 Widening The Corridor

 The corridor is the life line for the defender.
 If it gets too narrow, the defender can’t move through it without coming under fire from both sides.
 So the defender attacks to widen the corridor.
 Of course, the enemy will counterattack from the edges.